License GuideSOC 31-2021

 Read more

-Physical therapy assistants work under licensed physical therapists to help patients recover from injury and improve mobility.
-Day to day, they conduct exercises and treatments, record patient progress, and adjust therapy techniques based on how patients respond.
-They may help develop treatment plans and perform routine care tasks, always working within guidelines set by the supervising therapist.
-The role requires formal training and varies by state regulations.
+A physical therapy assistant works under a licensed physical therapist to help patients recover from injury and illness.
+Day to day, they conduct exercises and treatments, monitor patient progress, and document results in medical records.
+They may adjust treatment intensity based on how patients respond, always within guidelines set by the supervising therapist.
+Most states require formal training and certification to practice this role.

 The Exam